SebastianBoehler/pm2_ionic_dashboard/README.md

 # pm2_ionic_dashboard
-This is a cross platform app developed on the ionic framework for cross-platform distribution to monitor all your instances running on PM2 using the official PM2 Node API.
+This is a cross platform app developed on the ionic framework to monitor all your instances running on PM2 using the official PM2 Node API.

 Metrics are in realtime using a websocket connection to send data and remote action commands.